ShaoniMukherjee/Telecom_Churn_CaseStudy/README.md

 # Telecom_Churn_CaseStudy
-In this project, you will analyse customer-level data of a leading telecom firm, build predictive models to identify customers at high risk of churn and identify the main indicators of chu
+In this project, you will analyse customer-level data of a leading telecom firm, build predictive models to identify customers at high risk of churn and identify the main indicators of churn.